 Later that evening, Draco held open the door to his flat for Hermione, who smiled up at him as she walked past.
 He smiled back at her, but he knew it didn’t reach his eyes.
 Her face dropped as she noticed this, but she didn’t question him.
-That’s the type of woman you have to hold onto,
+That’s the type of woman you have to hold onto, he told himself.

 Instead of pestering him, she just walked into the kitchen and poured herself a glass of water.
 He followed suit, although he poured firewhiskey instead of water.
 The liquid burned as it went down his throat, but it wasn’t unpleasant.
 Again she frowned at him, but she didn’t say anything.